chalabi2/chalabi2/README.md

 # Joseph Chalabi

-Whackin' bugs and buildin' features, front-end to back-end (sometimes design).
-Like a true Soprano, I put the 'code' in 'code of silence'.
-Keepin' it humble and wise, capisce? 🕶️💼
+Fuggedaboutit!
+I'm a developer cookin' up a storm, front-end to back-end (sometimes design).
+I put the 'code' in 'code of silence'.
+You got a problem with my code?
+I'll make you an offer you can't refuse.
+Capisce? 🇮🇹🍝💻"

 ![Alt Text](https://media.tenor.com/QvEn5CKMaR0AAAAC/sopranos-tony.gif)